South Africa police clash with ANC supporters at opposition march

 A police spokesman said petrol bombs were also thrown at officers who responded with stun grenades as well as rubber bullets.

-Four people - wearing t-shirts bearing the ANC logo - were subsequently arrested for public violence and illegally carrying dangerous weapons during the march, police said.

-Thousands of supporters from both parties were brought in by bus; the DA to march in what it said was a protest about high rates of unemployment in Africa's largest economy and the ANC to defend its headquarters in Johannesburg.
+Thousands of supporters from both parties were brought in by bus; the Democratic Alliance (DA) to march in what it said was a protest about high rates of unemployment in Africa's largest economy and the ANC to defend its headquarters in Johannesburg.

 After the brief clash with police the marchers turned around and the protest ended, with DA members saying they had decided to call things off to prevent further violence.